zamanianlab/ZamanianLabDocs/docs/protocols/Lab_Operations/BSC_Operation/BSC_Operation.md

 9. When finished, decontaminate all surfaces and materials with 70% ethanol, any waste should also be decontaminated and placed in biohazard bin.

-10. When finished, Close the sash, turn off the blower, then press and hold the UV light button for a few second until it beeps.
+10. Close the sash, turn off the blower, then press and hold the UV light button for a few second until it beeps.
 This should turn on the UV light for ~20 minutes (be careful with the UV light when others are present in the room).